Constrained Meta Reinforcement Learning with Provable Test-Time Safety: Algorithm Design

 In this section, we present algorithms for the training and testing phases that minimize test-time regret while ensuring safe exploration.
 Our approach is inspired by the Policy Collection–Elimination (PCE) algorithm of \cite{ye2023power}, originally developed for the unconstrained setting.
 In the training phase, PCE learns a policy set such that, for any $\mathcal{M} \sim \mathcal{D}$, the optimal policy lies within a small neighborhood of this set.
 During testing, PCE sequentially executes policies from this set to identify a policy that is near-optimal for the test CMDP.

-PCE provably reduces test-time reward regret by eliminating the need to learn an optimal policy from scratch; however, this approach is insufficient in the constrained setting, where safe exploration additionally requires every test policy to be feasible.
-In general, an optimal policy for a given $\mathcal{M}$ may not be feasible for all $\mathcal{M} \sim \mathcal{D}$ simultaneously.
+PCE provably reduces test-time reward regret by eliminating the need to learn an optimal policy from scratch.
+However, this approach is insufficient in the constrained setting, where safe exploration additionally requires every deployed policy to be feasible.
+Since the test environment $\mathcal M\sim\mathcal D$ is unknown a priori, we must ensure that the policy set contains at least one policy that is safe across all environments simultaneously.
+In general, an optimal policy for a given $\mathcal M$ need not be feasible for all $\mathcal M\sim\mathcal D$.

 To address this, in Section~\ref{sec_train}, we modify the training phase of the PCE algorithm to learn not only a policy set that approximates the optimal policy for any $\mathcal{M} \sim \mathcal{D}$, but also a single policy that is feasible for all $\mc M\in\mc M_{\text{all}}$.
 In Section~\ref{sec_test}, we propose a novel algorithm that refines these policies via an adaptive mixture scheme, enabling efficient adaptation with safe exploration guarantees during testing.